-During the second quarter of 2020, the Company initiated cost reduction initiatives to address the anticipated downturn in oil and gas drilling activity in all of its end markets.
-Accordingly, the Company recorded reorganization expenses of \$5,554, which is comprised of termination benefits and other staff related costs.
+During the second quarter of 2020, the Company initiated staff reduction initiatives to address the anticipated prolonged downturn in oil and gas drilling activity in all of its markets.
+Accordingly, the Company recorded reorganization expenses of \$5,554, which is comprised of termination and other staff related costs.